morelinq/MoreLINQ/README.md

 ### ToHashSet

-Returns a [hashset][hashset] of the source items using the default equality comparer for the type.
+Returns a [hash-set][hashset] of the source items using the default equality comparer for the type.

 This method has 2 overloads.